LindaLinsefors/eonT6/README.md

 Everything is in one file on purpous.

-Just download eonT6.html or eomT6iv.html and open it with your favourite browser.
+Just open eonT6.html or eomT6iv.html with your favourite browser.
 The program works without internet.

 The only difference between eonT6.html and eonT6iv.html is the background image.
 I get the image by linking to helmgast.se, therefore the picture will dissapear if you do not have internet acces, or if Helmgast removes it.
 But every thing else will continue to work as before.